seejohnrun/proxy_record/README.md

     like `after_create` to do additional processing.

-The way that `ActiveRecord` works is pretty desirable for a smaller application, but as the project & teams grow, the more we fall into less desirable usage patterns that make things harder to maintain.
+The way that `ActiveRecord` works is pretty desirable for a smaller application, but as the project & teams grow, the more we fall into usage patterns which can make things harder to maintain.

 This library is a proof-of-concept of what it might look like to introduce a layer in front of the data model, giving developers tighter control over